the-fellowship-co/facade/docs/bylding_backends/working_with_edges.md

 ## Edge

 Edge is a layer between your frontends and blocks.
 Edge can be used to create powerful APIs aggregating multiple interface methods from different blocks.
-For example, to power the order summary UI we need to aggregate `get_order` from order block, `get_payment` from payment block and `shipping_status` from shipping block based on `order_id`.
+For example, to power the order summary page we need to aggregate `get_order` from order block, `get_payment` from payment block and `shipping_status` from shipping block based on `order_id`.
 Our `join` markup  simplifies aggregations further by eliminating a need to write a separate method for each complex API.

 ### Creating edges